webis-de/summary-explorer/README.md

 # Code and Resources for Summary Explorer

-Instructions for each component can be found in the corresponding directories.
+The SQL database dump can be downloaded from [here](https://files.webis.de/summary-explorer-database/).
+This database contains the processed outputs of all models described in the paper.
+Set up the front end as instructed [here.](ui/README.md)